<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Go for a walk around your neighborhood.
 Not only is this a great way to figure out your bearings, there’s something about approaching a new place with a sense of curiosity and maybe even a little bit of wonder.
 Ask neighbors about neighborhood social media groups or where to find out what’s happening locally.

-One of our new neighbors brought over a fruit plate when we moved in to our latest house – it was an awesome variation on the “baked goods” plate!
+One of our new neighbors brought over a fruit plate when we moved into our latest house – it was an awesome variation on the “baked goods” plate!
 In many communities, it doesn’t hurt to hang out on your front porch or garden in the afternoons and meet your neighbors with a hello and a handshake.
-Being friendly, even if you’re introvert, can go a long way to building relationships!
+Being friendly, even if you’re an introvert, can go a long way to building relationships!

 3) Join a Local Service Organization